Skip to main content

 In accordance with the Decree Law 9295/46, as amended by Law 12249/10, the Federal Council of Accounting (CFC) is authorized to set public sector accounting standards.
 Federal, state, and municipality governments are ultimately responsible for implementing public sector accounting standards, which currently follow a hybrid approach (accrual-cash basis).

 In 2015, CFC reconstituted the Convergence Management Committee—which had previously made the decision to converge Brazilian public sector standards with IPSAS as issued by the IPSASB—through Act 112/2015 with the objective of further driving the convergence process.
-The convergence process started in 2017 and is expected to be completed by 2024:
+The convergence process started in 2017 and is expected to be completed by 2024.
+New IPSAS issued by IPSASB from 2016 to 2024 will be translated and adopted by 2026.

-In October 2021, CFC updated its Advisory Board for Public Sector Accounting Standards (GA/NBC TSP) into a Permanent Committee for Standards Applied to the Public Sector (CP CASP).
-This change will improve the committee's governance and ensure an ongoing system is in place to incorporate new and revised IPSAS as they become available.
+In October 2021, CFC updated its Advisory Council for Public Sector Accounting Standards (GA/NBC TSP) into a Permanent Committee for Standards Applied to the Public Sector (CP CASP).
+This change improved the committee's governance and ensure an ongoing system is in place to incorporate new and revised IPSAS as they become available.

 Current Status: Partially Adopted